Dr. David Henner

 Parsabiv® in Practice

-I was cautiously optimistic that Parsabiv® (etelcalcetide) would help, because now we are in control of administering the medication to our patients.
+I was cautiously optimistic that Parsabiv® (etelcalcetide) would help because now we are in control of administering the medication to our patients.
 Parsabiv® further justified my belief in calcimimetics.

-It feels great to share good news with patients, because frankly these are people who may not be used to hearing a lot of good news.
+It feels great to share good news with patients because frankly these are people who may not be used to hearing a lot of good news.
 That’s really inspiring to me, and now I am working very closely with my care team to monitor and identify other patients who may be appropriate for Parsabiv® (etelcalcetide).

 Individual results may vary